octopressthemes/octopressthemes.github.io/README.md

 ---
 ```

 4. Add a screenshot sized 400x300px in the `screenshots` folder.
-The screenshot should be a png, and have a slug name (so, if the name of the theme is 'SuperTheme', the screenshot should be 'super-theme.png').
+The screenshot should be in a png format, and be named as the slug name of the theme (so, if the name of the theme is 'SuperTheme', the screenshot file should be 'super-theme.png').

 ## Credits

-The layout used is an open source theme called [Drifolio-Bootstrap](https://github.com/srizon/Drifolio-Bootstrap) by [@srizon](https://github.com/srizon).
+The layout used is an open source template called [Drifolio-Bootstrap](https://github.com/srizon/Drifolio-Bootstrap) by [@srizon](https://github.com/srizon).

+The site was inspired by [Jekyll Themes](http://jekyllthemes.org/).